MaximZhelev/Streamy/README.md

 ```

 CRUD app with  rmtp server implementation.
 You can create stream with title and description and use it's id
-(last part of url after /) and use streaming software to broadcast your desktop in real time.
+(last part of url after /) with streaming software to broadcast your desktop in real time.

 ## Built With